 These are based on men and women of average strength.
 If you are stronger than average, add 10 or 15 pounds to each, and if you are weaker, subtract 5 to 10 pounds.

 - Maintain control of the dumbbell at all times

-- Use your heavy dumbbell for larger muscles: Chest, Back, Legs
+- Use your heavy dumbbells for larger muscles: Chest, Back, Legs

-- Use your light dumbbell for smaller muscles: Biceps, Triceps, Shoulders
+- Use your light dumbbells for smaller muscles: Biceps, Triceps, Shoulders